rivet-lang/rive/CONTRIBUTING.md

 * `sym.py`: This module defines the symbols that the compiler generates from the information obtained from the AST, such as modules, functions, types, etc.
     It also defines primitive types, such as `int32`, `bool`, etc.
 * `type.py`: Everything related to the types are here.
-Pointers, References, Arrays, etc.
+Pointers, Arrays, etc.
 * `prefs.py`: The parsing of the options passed to the compiler is executed in this module, to then generate an object of type `Prefs`, which is used throughout the compiler.